laritse/Capstone_Project/README.md

 3. The use of digital media to influence casual rider’s decisions by means of creating engaging content consistently through owned media such as blogs, websites and social media platforms.

-Secondly, use of paid media such as investing in ad spaces to generate awareness.
+Secondly, use of paid media such as investing in ad spaces can generate awareness.

 Note: For effective marketing strategy, ad focus should target seasons with increased ride demands based on analysis.